vuejs/pinia/docs/api/modules/pinia.md

 Changes the suffix added by `mapStores()`.
 Can be set to an empty string.
 Defaults to `"Store"`.
-Make sure to extend the MapStoresCustomization interface if you need are using TypeScript.
+Make sure to extend the MapStoresCustomization interface if you are using TypeScript.

 #### Parameters